 - A combination of two or more of the above

-If businesses choose to offer both an ICHRA and group health insurance coverage, and they choose to make decisions on eligibility based on full-time or part-time status, salaried or hourly pay structures, or geographic location, their employee classes must meet a minimum size.
+If employers choose to offer both an ICHRA and group health insurance coverage, and they choose to make decisions on eligibility based on full-time or part-time status, salaried or hourly pay structures, or geographic location, their employee classes must meet a minimum size.

 - 10 employees for employers with fewer than 100 employees